Updated in 2025-02

 regular object file or a link-time shared object.
 Executable links

-default to -z defs/--no-undefined
+default to -z defs/--no-undefined (not allowed) and

-links default to -z undefs
+-shared links default to -z undefs

 (allowed).

-Many build systems enable -z defs
+Many build systems enable -z defs, requiring shared

 objects to specify all dependencies when linking (link what you